dharmabruce/haven/README.md

             ]
         }

-    json loading uses the jquery $.getJSON call so you need to include it:
+    json loading uses the jquery $.getJSON call so you need to include jquery:

         haven({ "scripts.json": "jquery.js"});